majestic moutnains banner

 Feminist Archaeology

-A subdiscipline of post-processual archaeology, it largely studies the role of women in each society - their working roles, attitudes towards them, and perception of gender differences (35).
-But it also looks at social attitudes towards class, race and sexuality.
-It is at the forefront of critiquing older models of looking at ancient cultures through a modern lens as a comparison to current models.
-This is the kind of bias against which post-processual archaeology stands.
-Division of labor and the assumption of male=hunter, female=homemaker are challenged through feminist archaeology.
-The term “feminist archaeology” has been challenged though.
-Many now refer to this area as “gender archaeology” as it incorporates roles of both men and women as well as gender identity.
+A subdiscipline of post-processual archaeology, feminist archaeology largely studies the role of women in past societies - their working roles, social status, and how gender was perceived and defined.
+But it also examines class, race, and sexuality.
+It's at the forefront of challenging older models that interpret ancient cultures through a modern Western lens.
+The assumption of male=hunter and female=homemaker in prehistoric societies, for example, has been repeatedly challenged through this approach.
+Many now refer to this area as "gender archaeology" since it incorporates the roles of all gender identities, not just women.

 Forensic Archaeology